bjuretko/docker-baikal-infcloud/README.md

 # docker-baikal-infcloud
 Dockerized lighttpd + php5 + baikal + sqlite3 + infcloud (e.g. for NAS)

+# Why?

+- self-hosted on synology NAS: Synology does not provide an out-of-box solution.
+  There is the CardDAV Servr,
+  the WebDAV Server. now even a Calendar Service with integrated web frontend (but without adressbook).
+The cons: many spreaded packages and services, with rather old dependencies.
+You cannot set seperate user/credentials for the DAV access which is not soa from a security standpoint as 2fa are not possible and simple basic auth mechanisms may leak.
+- Alternatives like owncloud/nextcloud or other colaboration suites are too much
+- for this simple usecase
+- Using baikal for several years without any bigger issues makes it pretty robust
+- for family or internal small company/team management.
+- You do not need email or other shared services
+- Widely supported clients, unfortunetly not natively with Android.

+> I use this setup for personal management with the family.
+As we used it for
+> several years, this project is supporting my migration from a DS213j to
+> DS718+ with Docker.
+Still not that easy to convince everybody to use cloud ☁︎
+> services 🤷🏻‍.

 # Install and setup

 You need docker, docker-compose installed.
 The path `./baikal/db` must be writable.